 You can find non-NIOSH (The National Institute for Occupational Safety and Health) approved dust masks on Amazon today.
 If you take a look at the description, most personal protective equipment companies are transparent about the use.
 There is no need to look for a full-face respirator.

 Respirators are essential respiratory protection devices for healthcare workers.
-The N95 respirator has an Advanced Electorastic Media that captures airborne particles.
+The N95 respirator has an Advanced Electorastic Media that captures airborne particles and helps block aerosols.

 According to the CDC, this is the definition of an N95 FFR: